CFOs Dissatisfied with Ineffective FP&A Strategies

 The potential value of good forward-looking financial planning and analysis is clear, but many companies still struggle with ineffective FP&A strategies.
 A study of 99 companies conducted by CEB, a corporate research and advisory firm, shows that even though investments in analytics are up 10% this year over 2014, frustration with FP&A also continues to increase.
 This study found that FP&A “investments have produced better analysis and decision support.
 It’s just not good enough, or where they wanted it to be when they made the investments.”

-Financial Planning And Analysis - Ap Automation Software
+Financial Planning and Analysis - AP automation Software

 Slow to Adopt Technology Internally